levlitichev/DRiDO_microbiome/README.md

 # DRiDO Microbiome Study

 _Author_: Lev Litichevskiy
-_Last updated_: October 2023
+_Last updated_: October 30, 2023

-bioRxiv: XXX

-This repository contains code and data related to the DRiDO microbiome manuscript.
-The starting point for this repository is summarized tables of taxonomic and functional classification results, not fastq files.
+This repository contains code and data that can be used to reproduce figures from the DRiDO microbiome manuscript.
+The starting point for this repository is summarized tables of taxonomic and functional classification results (not fastq files).

-## Data processing prior to this repository
+## Data pre-processing

-Quality control:

-- Sunbeam, including cutadapt to remove adapters, trimmomatic for quality-trimming, komplexity to remove highly repetitive sequences, and bowtie2 to remove host reads
+We used [Sunbeam](https://github.com/sunbeam-labs/sunbeam) for quality control of sequencing reads, specifically cutadapt to remove adapters, trimmomatic for quality-trimming, [komplexity](https://github.com/eclarke/komplexity) to remove highly repetitive sequences, and bowtie2 to remove host (mm10) reads.
+We performed taxonomic classification with Kraken2 against the  index available from the [Mouse Gastrointestinal Bacterial Catalogue (MGBC)](https://github.com/BenBeresfordJones/MGBC), and we performed functional classification using HUMAnN3.

-Taxonomic classification:

-- Kraken2 + MGBC
-- HUMAnN3 (MetaPhlAn4)

-Functional classification:

-- HUMAnN3

-## Table of contents

-- `data/`
-    - `metadata/`
+## Repository organization

+* `analysis` contains .Rmd notebooks used for generating figures
-- `scripts/`: contains data processing scripts, a mix of .R and .Rmd files
+* `scripts` contains a mix of .R and .Rmd files used for data processing and running linear models
-- `analysis/`: contains R notebooks used for making figures

-## Quick start

-The most useful data tables are probably the following:

-- `kraken_matrix_agg_by_stool_ID_n1303x2997.txt` with `kraken_taxonomy_n1303.txt`
-- `pathabundance_tpm_agg_by_stool_ID_n422x2997.txt`

-## Details
+* `results` contains the output of `scripts`
+* `data` contains the inputs to `scripts` and `analysis`, including metadata

-Metadata stored separately.
-Note that sequencing metadata, library metadata, and stool metadata is stored separately.
+Note that there are multiple layers of metadata: sequencing metadata, library metadata, and stool metadata are stored separately.
 Multiple sequencing IDs (`seq.ID`) can correspond to the same library ID (`lib.ID`), and multiple library IDs can correspond to the same stool sample (`stool.ID`).
 Each mouse contributed multiple stool samples.

+## Quick start

+### Taxonomy and pathway tables

+- Taxonomy: `kraken_matrix_agg_by_stool_ID_n1303x2997.txt` with `kraken_taxonomy_n1303.txt`
+  - Absolute counts
+- Pathways: `pathabundance_tpm_agg_by_stool_ID_n422x2997.txt`
+  - TPM (transcripts-per-million) abundances
+  - That is, normalized for gene length and sequencing depth

+### Tutorial

+This [tutorial](analysis/tutorial.html) demonstrates how to import taxonomic data and perform several basic analyses.